unification-com/xfund-router/docs/guide/implementation.md

         emit GotSomeData(_requestId, _price);
 ```

-The final `DemoConsumer.sol` code should now look something like this:
+The final `MyDataConsumer.sol` code should now look something like this:

 ```solidity
 // SPDX-License-Identifier: MIT